Eta Carinae and the Luminous Blue Variables: Outlook

 Further theoretical work on the formation of pseudo-photospheres and the more general question regarding the origin of the LBV variations are badly needed.
 Such studies may result in a better understanding of the origin of the variability which is necessary to place the LBV phase correctly in the evolution of massive stars.

 The final message to emerge from this chapter is that $\eta$ Car may be one of the most extreme LBVs but it is not unique among the LBVs.
-Intriguing objects like P\,Cyg that have shown $\eta$ Car like eruptions in the past currently exhibit S\,Dor variations.
-The key to our understanding of $\eta$\,Car's great eruption may thus not exclusively lie in the study of $\eta$\,Car itself, but pivotal clues will be obtained through better understanding of the more typical S\,Dor variations that define the LBVs as a class among the most massive stars.
+Given that $\eta$ Car's second outburst (during 1888-1895) was like that of a normal S\,Dor variable, the key to our understanding of $\eta$\,Car's great eruption may thus not exclusively lie in the study of $\eta$\,Car itself, but pivotal clues may be obtained through a better understanding of the more typical S\,Dor variations that define the LBVs as a class among the most massive stars.

 {\it The most outstanding question for all these stars, S~Dor-type LBVs and the giant eruptions like $\eta$ Car, is still, what is the underlying origin of their instabilities?}